 What is a hiatal hernia?

 A hiatal hernia occurs when a portion of the stomach pushes up through the upper opening of the diaphragm, called the hiatus, and can lead to unpleasant symptoms like belching, chest pain or a lump in the throat.
-In this type of hernia, a portion of the stomach is actually found in the chest, said Dr. Allen Mikhail, bariatric surgeon at Advocate Good Samaritan Hospital.
+In this type of hernia, a portion of the stomach is actually found in the chest, says Dr. Allen Mikhail, bariatric surgeon at Advocate Good Samaritan Hospital in Downers Grove, Ill.

 While a small hiatal hernia may not cause symptoms, larger hiatal hernias are one of the most common causes of symptoms related to gastroesophageal reflux disease (GERD), which includes belching, chest pain, feeling a lump in the throat due to refluxed food, air, bile and gastric acid.

-These hernias can happen from increased pressure to the abdomen due to pregnancy, increased abdominal fat or excessive coughing, Mikhail said.
-Treatment typically starts with eating changes and acid reducing medications.
+These hernias can happen from increased pressure to the abdomen due to pregnancy, increased abdominal fat or excessive coughing, Mikhail says.
+Treatment typically starts with eating changes and acid-reducing medications.
 But if symptoms persist it may be a larger hernia that requires a visit to a gastroenterologist, who will diagnose using an endoscope procedure, he said.

 If the patient has severe inflammation due to the hernia, or the symptoms persist despite a trial of prescription medications for several months, Mikhail said he recommends surgical repair.

 Although traditional hiatal hernia repair was performed through a large incision on the chest or upper abdomen, there are now minimally invasive options, he said.
 “New more durable procedural options including endoscopic (through the mouth) and laparoscopic (small incisions) are now available and can minimize post-surgery pain and significantly shorten recovery time.”